owenthereal/upterm/docs/upterm_host.md

 ### Synopsis

-Host a terminal session via a reverse SSH tunnel to the Upterm server, linking the IO of the host and client to a command's IO.
-Authentication against the Upterm server defaults to using private key files located at ~/.ssh/id_dsa, ~/.ssh/id_ecdsa, ~/.ssh/id_ed25519, and ~/.ssh/id_rsa.
-If no private key file is found, it resorts to reading private keys from the SSH Agent.
-Absence of private keys in files or SSH Agent generates an on-the-fly private key.
-To authorize client connections, specify a authorized_key file with public keys using --authorized-keys.
+Host a terminal session via a reverse SSH tunnel to the Upterm server.

+The session links the host and client IO to a command's IO.
+Authentication with the Upterm server uses private keys in this order:
+  1. Private key files: ~/.ssh/id_dsa, ~/.ssh/id_ecdsa, ~/.ssh/id_ed25519, ~/.ssh/id_rsa
+  2. SSH Agent keys
+  3. Auto-generated ephemeral key (if no keys found)

+To authorize client connections, use --authorized-keys to specify an authorized_keys file containing client public keys.

 ```
 upterm host [flags]